Anolla/Amman-code-201/README.md

 3 *There are many opportunities in life, your breakthrough is coming, __believe in yourself.*

-#### for more information on growth mindset, you can visit my profile, I post a lot of articles about it. https://github.com/Anolla
+#### for more information on growth mindset, you can visit my profile, I post a lot of articles about it.
+[My profile](https://github.com/Anolla)

 Thank you for reading and I hope you all have a growth mind to get ahead in life.